Summer 2023 Course Offerings

 Instructor: Dr. George Hendren

-This is a math academic support course, meant to help rising juniors prepare for the Algebra 2 curriculum.
+Algebra 2 Bridge Class – This is a math academic support course, meant to help rising juniors prepare for the Algebra 2 curriculum.
 Designed for students who struggled in both Algebra 1 and Geometry, this course aims to give students the skills and confidence to be successful in the junior and senior year math curricula, as well as on the important standardized tests taken in those years.
-This course will run for four weeks, ending on 8/4; class will meet for synchronous sessions on Monday, Wednesday, and Friday, with Tuesday and Thursday reserved for independent student work.
-This course is for enrichment only; it will appear on a student’s transcript but no grade or credit will be assigned.
+This course will run for four weeks, from 7/15 to 8/9; class will meet for synchronous sessions on Monday, Wednesday, and Friday, with Tuesday and Thursday reserved for independent student work.
+This course is for enrichment only and no grade or credit will be assigned.

 Cost: $1500